implydata/plywood/docs/design-overview.md

 A varied collection of helper functions are included with Plywood with the idea of making the task of building a query layer as simple as possible.

-One notable example of a helper is the SQL parser which parses [PlyQL](https://github.com/implydata/plyql), a SQL-like language, into plywood expressions allowing those to be executed via the Plywood externals.
-This is how Plywood can provide a SQL-like interface to Druid.